SireySambathTeng/Data-Analytics-Protfolio/README.md

-Data Science & Analytics Protfolio
+# Data Science & Analytics Protfolio

-This repository contains projects and visualizations created from the Data Science & Analytic program with CSULB.
+This repository contains projects and visualizations created from the Data Science & Analytic program with California State University of Long Beach.

-SQL
+## SQL

-Statistic
+## Statistic

-Visuall Communication
+## Visuall Communication